Ahhorse1/PollenTracker/README.md

 # PollenTracker

 Created for Hack OHI/O 2021 by three seniors at Upper Arlington High School: JC Yan, Ben Underwood and Emma Wang.

+We built an app that uses the community as a whole to track large movements of pollen by educating people about how to identify common allergens and providing a platform to post their locations so we can model pollen movement according to wind patterns.
+This app provides an opportunity for people to take allergy medications ahead of time or to steer clear of the area altogether.